- Old and new Jerusalem

 Continue to Israel's largest Arab city, Nazareth, and visit the modern Church of the Annunciation and Mary's Well, where according to tradition, Mary was visited by the Angel Gabriel.

-Travel on to Galilee for a two-night stay at the the locally rated 4-star Prima Galil Hotel (3Q).
+Travel on to Galilee (100 miles, two hours and 30 minutes) for a two-night stay at the the 4-star Prima Galil Hotel (3Q).
 B, D

 Day 4 Sea of Galilee

 The Sea of Galilee is an important pilgrimage site as Jesus is said to have spent much of his early ministry here and today’s tour promises to be a rewarding journey as you can see firsthand some well-known places mentioned in the Bible.

 Begin the day with a short boat trip across the tranquil waters of Israel’s largest freshwater lake where Jesus is believed to have walked on water.
 You’ll disembark in Capernaum, where it’s told that Jesus preached and stayed in Peter’s house, to visit the ruins of a second-century synagogue.
 Also visit Mount of the Beatitudes where Jesus delivered the 'Sermon on the Mount' before a scenic drive along the Israeli-occupied Golan Heights, a spectacular rocky plateau which marks Israel’s northeastern border.
 See the former Syrian bunkers and visit the town of Katzrin.
 Your journey ends with a tour of a Golan winery and the chance to taste locally-produced wine.